 The emergence of new medical and scientific expertise at an international level

-INFINITE works led to the development of new expertise in the areas of Crohn’s disease and ulcerative colitis, fungal infections, vaccination, nutrition and lung airway infections.
+INFINITE works led to the development of new expertise in the areas of Crohn’s disease and ulcerative colitis, vaccination, nutrition and lung airway infections.
 These advances and their potential for therapeutic innovation now attract an international community of researchers and clinicians to INFINITE.

 The development of animal models and cell lines